 Anthropologie considers it important to create an individualized and tailored store shopping experience for each customer.
 By providing an inviting and pleasant shopping atmosphere and an attentive sales staff, including, in many stores, in-store customer care managers, we strive to create a sense of community in our Anthropologie stores that encourages our target customers to linger and spend time exploring our stores and product offerings.
 Anthropologie stores are often placed in unique and non-traditional retail locations.
-A majority of our Anthropologie stores opened during fiscal 2009 were located in specialty retail centers, upscale street locations and enclosed shopping malls.
-We plan to implement a similar Anthropologie location expansion strategy in fiscal 2010.
+A majority of our Anthropologie stores opened during fiscal 2010 were located in specialty retail centers, upscale street locations and enclosed shopping malls.
+We plan to implement an Anthropologie location expansion strategy in fiscal 2011 similar to our strategy in fiscal 2010.

-Our Urban Outfitters stores are often located in unconventional retail spaces, including a former movie theater, bank and stock exchange.
-A majority of our Urban Outfitters stores that opened in fiscal 2009 were located in upscale street locations, specialty retail centers, and enclosed shopping malls.
-We plan to implement a similar Urban Outfitters location expansion strategy in fiscal 2010.
+Our Urban Outfitters stores are often located in unconventional retail spaces, including a former movie theater, a bank and a stock exchange.
+A majority of our Urban Outfitters stores that opened in fiscal 2010 were located in upscale street locations, specialty retail centers and enclosed shopping malls.
+We plan to implement an Urban Outfitters location expansion strategy in fiscal 2011 similar to our strategy in fiscal 2010.

-Our Free People retail stores opened to date are located in enclosed shopping malls, specialty retail centers and upscale street locations.
-We plan to implement a similar Free People location expansion strategy in fiscal 2010.
+Our Free People retail stores opened to date are primarily located in enclosed shopping malls, specialty retail centers and upscale street locations.
+We plan to implement a Free People location expansion strategy in fiscal 2011 similar to our strategy in fiscal 2010.

 Our Terrain garden center is a free-standing location on ten acres of land with street-front view and access.
-We plan to open one Terrain location utilizing a similar venue in fiscal 2010.
+We plan to evaluate a future Terrain location utilizing a similar venue in fiscal 2011.